IacopoC/weather-web/README.md

 ### Features
-- Today weather forecast for your current location.
+- Today weather forecast for your current location (12 weather data points).
-- Weekly weather forecast for your current location.
+- Weekly weather data for your current location (Temperature and wind data graph for 7 days).
 - Weather movies, a selection of disaster movies about weather events (10 movies).
 - Weather quotes, a quote about weather will be shown every day (10 quotes).